walker84837/kitlang-rs/README.md

 # kitlang-rs

+> [!IMPORTANT]
+> Status: Early-stage, actively developed
+>
+> See [ROADMAP.md](ROADMAP.md) for planned work and contribution ideas.

-kitlang-rs is an experimental Rust port of the [Kit compiler](https://github.com/kitlang/kit)[^1], aiming to bring the Kit programming language to the Rust ecosystem.
+kitlang-rs is an early-stage, experimental Rust reimplementation of the [Kit compiler](https://github.com/kitlang/kit)[^1], aiming to make the Kit programming language easier to contribute to and extend.

 We have a website at <https://www.kitlang.dev>[^2].